etirouthier/keras_dna/docs/multigenerator.md

 ## Changing the number of instance per dataset

-If one need to control the number of instance that the generator will return for every dataset, one can use the keyword `inst_per_dataset`.
-A list of integer representing the number of instance for every dataset (same order) need to be passed.
-The default behaviour is to generate all the data available (which can lead to a bias toward one species).
+If one needs to control the number of instance that the generator will return for every dataset, one can use the keyword `inst_per_dataset`.
+A list of the number of instance for every dataset need to be passed, the order in the number list must be the same as in the dataset list.
+The default behaviour is to generate all the data available (which can leads to a bias toward one species).

 ```python
 from keras_dna import SeqIntervalDl, MultiGenerator